-In general, the doctoral program takes a total of 3-4 years to complete if a prior Master's of Public Health degree (or other relevant master's degree) has been obtained previously.
-This time frame largely depends on how soon a student completes and passes his/her qualifying examinations, completes his/her Dissertation Proposal, and successfully completes and defends his/her Dissertation.
-Although every student differs in their time frame, a typical timeline might be: matriculation in the fall term with a relevant Master's degree or pre-requisite coursework, successful completion of the Qualifying Examination two years later, development and approval by the Dissertation Committee of the dissertation proposal within the following 6-12 months, and completion of the research effort, including the final oral defense and written dissertation within the next 6 to 12 months.
+In general, the doctoral program takes a total of 4-5 years to complete if a prior Master of Public Health degree (or other relevant master's degree) has been obtained previously.
+This time frame largely depends on how soon a student completes and passes his/her qualifying examinations, completes his/her dissertation proposal, and successfully completes and defends his/her dissertation.
+Although every student differs in their time frame, a typical timeline might be: matriculation in the fall term with a relevant Master's degree or prerequisite coursework, successful completion of the qualifying examinations two years later (second summer semester), development and approval by the dissertation committee of the dissertation proposal within the following 6-12 months, and completion of the research effort, including the final oral defense and written dissertation within the next 6 to 12 months.